KBeichler/STM32OpenBootloader_F446/README.md

 #### Prio 1
 - [x] Timing is off when Programm is uploaded via bootloader?
 RRC config is not the same (seems OK)
-- [ ] Implement Optionbytes Interface correctly
+- [x] Implement Optionbytes Interface correctly (for f446)
-- [ ] Check if Bootloader Deinit is sufficient
+- [x] Check if Bootloader Deinit is sufficient

 #### Prio 2
 - [ ] Implement CAN (not on this chip, but need it)